BrionChristian/IPF_DE/README.md

 See [**pipeline_flowChart.pdf**](https://github.com/BrionChristian/IPF_DE/blob/main/pipeline_flowChart.pdf) in the folder for a complete description

-genepMD.txt and GPL8789_family.soft.gz are not committed to main (too big)
+GPL8789_family.soft.gz are not committed to main (too big)

 ## Rational:
 ****  in progress  ****